 Factor Moderate influence Strong influence Influence by the owners Moderate probability of assets withdrawal by the owner.
 High probability of assets withdrawal by the owner.
-Other stress factors there are some facts which are not considered in the methodology, but which can have a moderately negative According to the expert's opinion, there are some facts which are not considered in the methodology, but which can have a strong negative effect on the company's creditworthiness.
+Other stress factors there are some facts which are not considered in the methodology, but According to the expert's opinion, there are some facts which are not considered in the methodology, but which can have a strong negative effect on the company's creditworthiness.